 We have a wide range of expertise focussed on using living systems and organisms to develop products.
 Our research utilises many techniques, from protein biochemistry and structural techniques to cell culture and bio-conjugation.
 We are developing new methods to design bio-therapeutics and we are assessing and developing novel delivery strategies.

-The group has developed strong collaborations across the College of Science, the Lincoln Institute for Health, the Lincoln Institute for Agri-Food Technology and the College of Social Sciences.
+The group has developed strong collaborations across the College of Health and Science, the Lincoln Institute for Health, the Lincoln Institute for Agri-Food Technology and the College of Arts, Social Sciences and Humanties.

 |Dr Edward Taylor||

 Associate Professor and research group leader/point of contact